Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 1: Power Disconnection and Initial Preparation

-🔨 Pro Tip from Dave
+🔨 Pro Tip from Drew

 Step 2: External Cover Removal

 Locate the six Phillips head screws around the perimeter of the right side panel of the Panasonic NN-SN686S.
 Remove the two screws at the top edge, two along the back edge, and two at the bottom rear corner.
 The screws are approximately 12mm long with a silver finish.
-Once all screws are removed, carefully slide the outer cover toward the back of the unit about 1 inch, then lift it away.
-Set the cover aside in a safe location where it won’t be damaged.
+Once all screws are removed, carefully slide the outer cover toward the back of the unit about one inch, then lift it away.
+Set the cover aside in a safe location where it won’t get damaged.

 Step 3: High-Voltage Capacitor Safety Discharge